-- Probate application fee of £155 plus 50p per additional copy required (usually one per asset)
+- Probate application fee of £273.00 plus £1.50 per additional copy required (usually one per asset)

-- Bankruptcy only Land Charge Department searches - £2 per beneficiary
+- Bankruptcy only Land Charge Department searches - £2 plus VAT per UK based beneficiary

-- Post in The London Gazette – protects against unexpected claims from unknown creditors – on average £85 (inclusive of VAT)
+- Post in The London Gazette – protecting against unexpected claims from unknown creditors – on average £90-£250 (inclusive of VAT)

 - Post in a Local Newspaper – this also helps to protect against unexpected claims – on average £130 (inclusive of VAT) and dependent on geographical area

 As part of the full administration service we would typically complete the following work:

-- Provide you with a dedicated and experienced probate lawyer as your point of contact and to work on your matter;
+- Allocate a dedicated and experienced probate lawyer as your point of contact and to work on your matter;

 - Identify the legally appointed executors or administrators and beneficiaries;